amethyst/specs/book/src/08_parallel_join.md

-# [DRAFT] Parallel Join
+# Parallel Join

-As mentioned in the chapter dedicated on how to [dispatch][c3] systems, Specs automatically parallelizes system execution when there is non-conflicting component requirements between them (mutability XOR aliasing).
+As mentioned in the chapter dedicated on how to [dispatch][c3] systems, Specs automatically parallelizes system execution when there are non-conflicting system data requirements (every system data may only be accessed mutably once xor immutably from multiple systems).

 [c3]: ./03_dispatcher.html